 Three strippers – Varla, Rosie and Billie – cruise the California desert, each in a distinctive imported sports car.

-Rosie is a brunette kitten with hints of lesbianism and an even more ambiguous accent.
-Billie is a blonde ‘good girl’ who breaks into go-go dancing fits for no apparent reason.
+Rosie (Haji) is a brunette Italian kitten with hints of lesbianism and an even more ambiguous accent.
+Billie (Lori Williams) is a busty blonde ‘good girl’ who breaks into go-go dancing fits for no apparent reason.

 But it is Tura Satana’s dominatrix in driving gloves, Varla, that makes the film iconic.
 She is busty, vampish, violent and sassy while never once smudging her perfect Betty Page make-up and hair.

-One son (Dennis Busch) is a big strong lug with the subtle nickname ‘Vegetable’, while the other son, Kirk (Paul Trinka), is the closest this movie comes to a sympathetic character.
+One son (Dennis Busch) is a handsome but retarded bodybuilder with the subtle nickname ‘the vegetable’, while the other son, Kirk (Paul Trinka) – a charming man of middle age – is the closest this movie comes to a sympathetic character.

 The crippled guy’s back-story is almost interesting enough that you care what happens to this damaged family – almost.